Key Points to Consider During Succession Planning

 Valuing the company.

 Have you considered getting a valuation for the business?
-A valuation will definitely be needed if you plan to gift any stock in the company to family members or key managers.
+A valuation will definitely be needed if you plan to gift any stock in the company to family members.
 It will also be helpful if you negotiate with someone outside the family for selling the business.
-It will also give you important cash flow and profitability information that will be needed by a potential buyer and your children.
+It will give you important cash flow and profitability information that will be needed by a potential buyer and your children.

 When to Start?